Step 2Meanwhile, remove the pork chops from the fridge to allow them to come to room temperature.

 Step 8While the pork is baking, prepare the cauliflower rice.
 Place the florets in a food processor and process using a grating blade or the "S" blade until it resembles rice consistency.

 Step 9Grease a skillet with the remaining avocado oil (or ghee) and add the cauliflower rice.
 Cook for 5 to 7 minutes, stirring frequently to ensure even cooking.
-Take off the heart, season with salt and pepper and stir through.
+Take off the heat, season with salt and pepper and stir through.

 Step 10Serve the pork chops with the cauliflower rice and the prepared curry sauce.
 Optionally, sprinkle with chopped herbs such as parsley, chives or basil.
 Store any leftovers in the fridge for up to 3 days.